DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 Rule 1.
 (1) As used in these rules:

-(a) "Board" means the Michigan board of speech-language pathology created under
+(b) "Board" means the Michigan board of speech-language pathology created in section

 (2) A term defined in the code has the same meaning when used in these rules.